UCLA-CS130/Mr.-Robot-et-al./lightning-1.0-features.md

 # Lightning v1.0 Features

 Lightning is out of beta!
 With our official release, we'd like to highlight our past accomplishments and some new features.

+Core developers:

+* Alex Fong
+* Frank Chen
+* Ky-Cuong Huynh

 ## New Lightning Features